Why Do People “Gatekeep” Their Perfume? An Investigation

 AdvertisementADVERTISEMENT

 At the other end of the spectrum, cheap fragrance ‘dupes’ are big business.
-Take Aldi’s beauty brand, Lacura, which is best-known for its perfumes with striking similarities to designer versions like Tom Ford Santal Blush, Yves Saint Laurent Black Opium and Thierry Mugler Angel.
-Lacura’s Tom Ford dupe is just £4.99, a snip of the price of its high end counterpart, which retails at £220 for 50ml.
+Take Dossier, which is best-known for its perfumes with striking similarities to designer versions like Tom Ford's Tobacco Vanille, Mugler's Angel, and By Kilian's Love Don't Be Shy.
+Dossier's Tom Ford dupe is just around $39, a fraction of the price of its high-end counterpart, which retails at for $295 for 50ml.
 But dupes are a controversial topic.
-On one hand, they are seen to democratise beauty, making trends and products more accessible.
+On one hand, they are seen to democratize beauty, making trends and products more accessible.
 On the other hand, brands which “dupe” products have come under fire for passing off the work of bigger, more established brands as their own to gain a profit.
 This, says Barcenilla, is essentially plagiarism.
 While some may proudly exclaim that the fragrance you’ve just complimented them on was a bargain, others might not feel comfortable admitting so.

 What are the best affordable perfumes?